-Claire Gillo shares her top tips for creating an antiquated pinhole camera and how to develop your own film
+Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 What is a pinhole camera?

-A pinhole camera is simply a box or container that uses a pinhole aperture.
+A pinhole camera is simply a box or container that uses a literal pinhole for an aperture.
 Light enters the hole and projects an inverted image of the scene onto the back of the container.
-You can then use photographic paper or film to record the projected image and create some brilliant and artistic results.
+Photographic paper or film can then be used to record the projected image and create some brilliant and artistic results.
 It really is as simple as a camera can get!

-The principle of pinhole photography has been known for years and years, and back in the 18th Century the popular camera obscura became widely used, using the same principle.
-It wasn’t until the invention of photography however in the 19th century, and when images could be fixed that anyone was able to record a permanent photograph from a pinhole camera.
+The principle of pinhole photography has been known for centuries.
+Back in the 18th Century the popular camera obscura became widely used, using the same principle.
+Only with the invention of photography in the 19th century, however – when images could be fixed – could a pinhole camera first record a permanent photograph.

-In our tutorial we’re using film however you could use photographic paper instead if you prefer.
-The advantage of using paper over film is with paper you can load and develop under a safe red light whereas with film you have to do it in the complete darkness.
+In our tutorial we’re using film, though you could use photographic paper if you prefer.
+The advantage of using paper over film is that it can be loaded and developed under a safe red light, whereas with film you have to do it in complete darkness.

-Before you begin if you’ve never developed your own film at home watch this as it will greatly help you at the later stages.
+If you are new to developing your own film at home, then watch this before you begin as it will be of great help at the later stages.

 How do I make a pinhole camera?